Psykotikism/Mutant_Tanks/README.md

-// Accessible by the developer only. sm_mt_config2 - View a section of a config file. sm_mt_list2 - View a list of installed abilities. sm_tank2 - Spawn a Mutant Tank. sm_mt_tank2 - Spawn a Mutant Tank.
+// Accessible by the developer only. sm_mt_config2 - View a section of a config file. sm_mt_dev - Used only by and for the developer. sm_mt_list2 - View a list of installed abilities. sm_tank2 - Spawn a Mutant Tank. sm_mt_tank2 - Spawn a Mutant Tank.